ITSLeeds/od/README.md

 ```

 These are ‘desire lines’ representing the shortest (straight line) path
-between two centoids and can plotted using geographic data and mapping
+between two centroids and can plotted using geographic data and mapping
 packages such as `sf`, `mapview`, `tmap` and `mapdeck`, e.g.:

 ``` r